 Listen and reassure

 Recognise that some travellers will also experience increased anxiety due to the possibility of their travel being disrupted mid-trip.
-With the international situations changing quickly, suspended services and quarantine restrictions can catch travellers unaware.
+The potential for delays and cancellations can create concern as travellers fear of being away from family for longer than expected.
+With the international situation changing so quickly, suspended services and country entry bans can catch travellers unaware.

 Keep to the facts